 dBNeutralizer: Ideal for component chassis damping and loudspeaker applications.
 At 140 grams per 5" x 8" sheet, this damping sheet is nearly three times heavier and vastly more effective than equivalent-size 3M Damping Sheet.

 Adhesive: Damping sheets are available with optional pressure-sensitive adhesive (except GIANT dBNeutralizer).
 Silicone medical adhesive can also be used as a superior adhesive.
-Here are links to two very good adhesives:
+Here are links to three very good adhesives: